lino-levan/astral/docs/pages/index.md

 - Crawl a SPA (Single-Page Application) and generate pre-rendered content (i.e.
   "SSR" (Server-Side Rendering)).
 - Automate form submission, UI testing, keyboard input, etc.
-- Create a reproducable, automated testing environment using the latest JavaScript and browser features.
+- Create a reproducible, automated testing environment using the latest JavaScript and browser features.
 - Stealthy by default.
 No need to install or setup extra libraries to get features that should come by default.